openethereum/openethereum.github.io/Known-Issues-Priorities.md

+---
-# Parity Known Issues and Priorities Overview
+title: Parity Known Issues and Priorities Overview
+---

 This could become some kind of a rough roadmap document if well discussed and continuously maintained.
 If not stated otherwise, everything is sorted by priority in this document (descending).